 - CLICK Course Catalog – Green Box in Middle of the Page

-- Click on Blue “Enroll” Box in Right-hand corner
+- Click on the Blue “Enroll” Box in the right-hand corner

-- In Pop-Up Box - Click on “Start Learning Now” in middle of screen
+- In Pop-Up Box - Click on “Start Learning Now” in the middle of the screen

 - Online Learning Video will be displayed – Click on “Start Learning Now” on either the video or on the right-hand side of the screen showing the contents of the course.